Elasticsearch

 API Token

-The API token value you generated earlier
+The API token value generated earlier

 To enable the Alert Source integration, do the following: